ThiagoSchetini/archinstaller-guide/README.md

 ARCH INSTALLER GUIDED GUIDE FOR A WORKSTATION (OMG!)
 ====================================================

-Find and create your ISO on: `https://archlinux.org/download/`
+Find and create your ISO on: https://archlinux.org/download/

-**This reading is for GNOME interface mostly**
+This reading is for `GNOME` interface mostly.

 Before start the installer
 --------------------------

-Wait for your ISO's image terminal open
+Before boot, wait for your ISO's image terminal open.

 Remove all partitions of the destination disk (archinstall can't do it):